American College of Toxicology

 - European Chemicals Agency—European agency providing guidance for industry for human health and the environment, operates independently from EU Commission.
 ECHA helps companies to comply with the legislation, advances the safe use of chemicals, provides information on chemicals and addresses chemicals of concern.

-- Household products—Health and safety information on Household products; site managed by the US Dept of Health and Human Services.
+- Household products—Health and safety information on Household products; site managed by the Consumer Product Information Database.

 - IARC monograph—International Agency for Research on Cancer; The publications program of the International Agency for Research on Cancer (IARC) is an integral part of its mission to promote international collaboration in cancer research for cancer prevention.